 Harry Potter Fans – Crochet Baby Hat

-Nineteen years ago, while working as elementary school librarian, I read the Harry Potter books for the first time and became an instant lifelong FAN!!!
+Nineteen years ago, while working as a elementary school librarian, I read the Harry Potter books for the first time and became an instant lifelong FAN!!!

 Today, as I searched for a special type of baby crochet shower gift idea, “Harry Potter crochet” appeared in my google search list.
 PERFECT!
 I am going to crochet a Harry Potter baby hat for a 3-6 month old baby.